 What Is Property Tax?

-Property tax is a recurring fee that homeowners pay to local governments, based on the assessed value of their property.
-It helps fund essential public services like schools, emergency services, road maintenance, and parks.
+Property tax is a recurring fee that homeowners pay to local governments, typically on an annual or semi-annual basis.
+It is calculated based on the assessed value of your property, which reflects several factors.

 Why Is Property Tax Important for Homebuyers and Renters?